Julieteiluj/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is the Readme for Task 1 "Confused Smiley"
+This is the Readme for Task 2